Geometric Operator Quantum Speed Limit, Wegner Hamiltonian Flow and Operator Growth: Operator Growth and Krylov Complexity

 Let us start by briefly recalling how the Krylov space and the corresponding notion of complexity are constructed.
 For a more detailed discussion, we refer to \cite{Parker2019,Barbon2019,Caputa2019,Dymarsky20,Rabinovici2021,Hornedal22}.
 The evolution in the Heisenberg picture of an operator $O_t=e^{iHt}O_0e^{-iHt}$ can be formally written in terms of the nested commutators with the Hamiltonian $H$, that is, the powers of the Liouvillian $\mathds{L} = [H,\cdot]$, as $O_t = \sum_{n=0}^\infty \frac{(it)^n}{n!}\mathds{L}^nO$.
 The space explored during this evolution is given by the span of the infinite set $\{\mathds{L}^nO\}_{n=0}^\infty$ and is precisely the Krylov space.
 From this infinite set, one can extract an orthonormal, finite basis $\{O_n\}_{n=0}^{D-1}$ by applying the so-called Lanczos algorithm.
 The first element of the basis coincides with the initial operator $O_0$, which we will assume to be normalized to one.
 Then, at each iterative step, the next orthogonal vector is constructed as $\ked{A_{n+1}} = \mathds{L}\ked{O_n}-b_{n}\ked{O_{n-1}}$, where $b_n = \norm{A_n}$ is the $n$-th Lanczos coefficient, and the corresponding element of the Krylov basis $\ked{O_{n+1}}$ is obtained upon normalization as $O_n=A_n/b_n$.
 Throughout this section, we will use the Hilbert-Schmidt inner product $\braked{A}{B}=\Tr A^\dagger B$ between operators.
 By making use of the Krylov space, the unitary evolution of the operator $O_t$ is effectively mapped to a hopping problem on the one-dimensional, semi-infinite chain represented by the Krylov basis $\{O_n\}_{n=0}^{D-1}$, where the Lanczos coefficients $b_n$ play the role of hopping parameters and the Liouvillian, which takes the tridiagonal form

 with $\ked{O_{-1}}=\ked{O_D}=0$, acts as an Hamiltonian for the so-called operator wavefunction $\ked{O_t}$.
 The Krylov complexity operator $\mathds{K}$ is then defined as the position operator

 on this lattice.
-The most studied object in this context is the expectation value of the above (super)-operator with respect to $O_t$ and is simply known as the Krylov complexity: $K=\braked{O_t}{\mathds{K}O_t}$.
+The most studied object in this context is the expectation value of the above (super)-operator with respect to $O_t$ and is known as the Krylov complexity: $K=\braked{O_t}{\mathds{K}O_t}$.
 Its rate of growth is constrained by the speed limit

 introduced in \cite{Hornedal22} and known as the \textit{dispersion bound}, given that $(\Delta\mathds{K})^2=\braked{O_t}{\mathds{K}^2O_t}-\braked{O_t}{\mathds{K}O_t}^2$ is the variance of $\mathds{K}$ with respect to $O_t$.
-The dispersion bound is saturated at any time if and only if the structure of Krylov space features the so-called \textit{complexity algebra} \eqref{algebra closure}, which we shall introduce below.
+As was shown in \cite{Hornedal22}, the dispersion bound is saturated at any time if and only if the structure of Krylov space features the so-called \textit{complexity algebra} \eqref{algebra closure}, which we shall introduce below.

 It was pointed out in \cite{Caputa2019} that the Liouvillian in Krylov space, given by Eq.~\eqref{LiouvK}, can be written as the sum $\mathds{L}=\mathds{L}_+ + \mathds{L}_-$ of raising and lowering operators that act on the Krylov basis as $\mathds{L}_+\ked{O_n} = b_{n+1}\ked{O_{n+1}}$ and $\mathds{L}_-\ked{O_n} = b_{n}\ked{O_{n-1}}$, respectively.
 It appears then natural to introduce a super-operator $\mathds{B}= \mathds{L}_+ - \mathds{L}_-$, conjugated to the Liouvillian, and consider their commutator $\Tilde{\mathds{K}} = [\mathds{L}, \mathds{B}]$ \cite{Caputa2019}.
 The dispersion bound \eqref{dispersion-bound} is identically saturated if and only if these three operators close an algebra, which can only take the form \cite{Hornedal22}